On the Relationship Between Explanation and Prediction: A Causal View: Analysis and Results

-While this phenomenon potentially hints at stable and uniform treatment effects on $E$ and $Y$ (good news), the treatment effect should only be stable when $Y$ is not a random prediction.
-In other words, in order to conclude that $E$ reflects $Y$ (measured by ITEs of $E$ and $Y$), the observation must only happen when we expect $E$ and $Y$ to have a meaningful relationship (non-random prediction).
+\textbf{$H$ influences $Y$ (and $E$) differently across performance buckets:} The relationship between $E$ and $Y$ when $Y$ is from an untrained model v.s. a trained model should be qualitatively different.
 Teasing out how much $Y$ influences $E$ is one of the long-standing questions in interpretability; some have argued that $E$ is visually indistinguishable when $Y$ is from trained or untrained models~\cite{adebayo2018sanity}.
-How the relationship between $E$ and $Y$ changes as a function of performance of the model is important for practitioners in deciding when $E$ can be used or not.
+How the relationship between $E$ and $Y$ changes as a function of the performance of the model is important for practitioners in deciding when $E$ can or cannot be used.
 Thus, we conduct the remaining analysis by stratifying models into different accuracy buckets.

-\textbf{Understanding ITE$_Y$ and ITE$_E$ separately across performance bucket:} \rebuttal{To understand the relation between $Y$ and $E$ as a function of model performance,} we stratified 30k models into 8 buckets according to their accuracies to observe the treatment effect in each group (\Cref{fig:performance_comparison}).
-We use $0$-$20^\text{th}$, $20$-$40^\text{th}$, $40$-$60^\text{th}$, $60$-$80^\text{th}$ and $80$-$90^\text{th}$, $90$-$95^\text{th}$, $95$-$99^\text{th}$ and $99$-$100^\text{th}$ percentiles as groups (finer granularity for top models that are more likely to be deployed); \rebuttal{see~\ref{app:model_zoo} for more details}.
+In particular, we stratified the $30{,}000$ models into 8 buckets according to their accuracies to observe the treatment effect in each group (\Cref{fig:performance_comparison}).
+We use $0$-$20^\text{th}$, $20$-$40^\text{th}$, $40$-$60^\text{th}$, $60$-$80^\text{th}$ and $80$-$90^\text{th}$, $90$-$95^\text{th}$, $95$-$99^\text{th}$ and $99$-$100^\text{th}$ percentiles as groups for all four datasets (finer granularity for top models that are more likely to be deployed; summarized in \Cref{tab:boundary_performance_buckets}).